h1n054ur/testing/.openhands/microagents/project_scaffold_agent.md

 # 6) Log outcome
 log_decision{
   "context":"project-scaffold",
   "decision":"Scaffolded complete file and directory structure as defined in dir_structure and mapped to flow architecture.
-All files accounted for with importable stubs only."
+All files accounted for #doctring descriptions only"
 }